-Caroline Ferriday And The Ravensbrück "Rabbits": A WWII Tale Of Heroism And Persistence
+Caroline Ferriday And The Ravensbrück 'Rabbits': A WWII Tale Of Heroism And Persistence

 During World War II the Nazis experimented on Polish women among others at Ravensbrück concentration camp outside of Berlin.
 After the war, socialite and Connecticut resident Caroline Ferriday helped bring dozens of these women to the U.S. for medical treatment.

 This hour, we learn more about Ferriday from author Martha Hall Kelly, who wrote Lilac Girls.
 The novel is based on Ferriday and the women who were known as “rabbits."
 Ferriday's home is now a Connecticut landmark in the town of Bethlehem.
 Kelly will be speaking there Saturday at 10am.

 We also discuss an upcoming film about the Polish women at Ravensbrück and their fellow inmates who came together to save them.